ceynri/ceynri.cn/README.md

 ![perspective](https://static.ceynri.cn/images/2021/5/27/perspective.gif)

-## Version
+## Versions

-**v2** is the version that is actually working now.
+**v2** is the version that is working now.

 v1 project in git repo was archived at [v1](https://github.com/ceynri/ceynri.cn/tree/v1) branch.
-You can still access online experience website via <https://ceynri.cn/v1/>.
+You can still visit <https://ceynri.cn/v1/> to experience it.